noqms/noqms-runner/README.md

 NoQMS runner is the main() around your microservices with logging integration and dynamic microservice lifecycle management based on individual microservice configuration files.
 Place your microservice configuration files (with a suffix of .micro) in the path defined by the noqms.microConfigPath command line variable.
-The NoQMS runner then monitors the microservice definitions there and dynamically loads (with new properties if changed) or unloads a given microservice whenever changes are made to its definition file.
+The NoQMS runner then monitors the microservice definitions there and dynamically loads and unloads microservices with any new properties.

 ## Configuration Files